tobami/codespeed/README.md

 A web application to monitor and analyze the performance of your code.

-It is known to be used by [PyPy](http://speed.pypy.org) and [Twisted](http://speed.twistedmatrix.com).
+Known to be used by [PyPy](http://speed.pypy.org), [Twisted](http://speed.twistedmatrix.com). and many more.

+For an overview of some application concepts see the [wiki page](https://github.com/tobami/codespeed/wiki/Overview)

 # Requirements

-You will need Python 2.6+ and Django 1.1+.
+You will need Python 2.6+ and Django 1.1+ with South.

 In Ubuntu, they can be installed with:

-    sudo apt-get install python-django
+    sudo apt-get install python-django python-django-south

+Instead of using distro packages, you can use pip:

+    sudo pip install django
+    sudo pip install South

 If you want version control integration, there are additional requirements: